hyper-expanse/semantic-delivery-gitlab/README.md

 | [npm token](http://blog.npmjs.org/post/118393368555/deploying-with-npm-private-modules) | `NPM_TOKEN` |
 | [GitLab Private Token](https://gitlab.com/profile/account) | `GITLAB_AUTH_TOKEN` |

+The account associated with the GitLab private token must have _Developer_ permissions on the project to be released to meet the requirements of `semantic-release-gitlab-releaser`.
+GitLab permissions are documented on the [GitLab Permissions](http://docs.gitlab.com/ce/user/permissions.html) site.

 ### Continuous Integration and Delivery (CID) Setup

 Since `semantic-release-gitlab` relies solely on a few environment variables and a publicly accessible npm package.
 Therefore `semantic-release-gitlab` should be compatible with all continuous integration platforms that work with GitLab.